eikeschumann971/gryphon-app/docs/README.md

 - Kafka is used as the event store for scalability and durability (KRaft mode - no Zookeeper required)
 - PostgreSQL stores snapshots for performance optimization

+Note: The project now uses an ESRS-based Postgres mirror (ESRS PgStore) by default to provide a SQL-backed event view; Kafka remains the primary event bus and authoritative source of events.
+The ESRS mirror is best-effort and tolerant of duplicate events.

 ### Domains

 #### LogicalAgent

 Manages high-level reasoning and decision-making agents with:

 - Objectives and goal management
 - Knowledge base with facts and rules
 - Decision trees for automated reasoning

 #### TechnicalAgent

 Handles physical and technical aspects of agents:

 - Hardware specifications (sensors, actuators)
 - Software modules and capabilities
 - Component status monitoring

 #### KinematicAgent

 Manages motion and positioning:

 - 3D position, velocity, and acceleration
 - Kinematic constraints and models
 - Trajectory tracking

 #### PathPlanning

 Handles route planning and obstacle avoidance:

 - Multiple planning algorithms (A*, RRT, etc.)
 - Workspace modeling with obstacles
 - Path optimization

 #### Dynamics

 Simulates physical dynamics:

 - Force and torque calculations
 - Physics models (Newtonian, etc.)
 - Real-time simulation

 #### GUI

 Provides user interface capabilities:

 - Window and component management
 - User session tracking
 - Real-time visualization